 Tips to Minimize Dish Cleaning During the Holidays

-Before setting a date for a holiday gathering, one must consider the heavy workload required to put the whole event together.
+Before setting a date for a holiday event, one must consider the heavy workload required to put the whole event together.

 Aside from expenses, one of the most overlooked aspects of throwing a party is the work required before, during, and afterwards.